Adani Says Reports Regarding Foreign Funds Being Frozen Is Blatantly Erroneous

-Adani Enterprises Limited says that reports pertaining to the freezing of 3 foreign funds by National Securities Depository Ltd (NSDL) namely, Albula Investment Fund, Cresta Fund and APMS Investment Fund, holding shares in Adani Group companies are erroneous.
+Adani group of companies say that reports pertaining to the freezing of 3 foreign funds by National Securities Depository Ltd (NSDL) namely, Albula Investment Fund, Cresta Fund and APMS Investment Fund, holding shares in Adani Group companies are erroneous.

-"We regret to mention that these reports are blatantly erroneous and is done to deliberately mislead the investing community," it said in a statement.
+"We regret to mention that these reports are blatantly erroneous and is done to deliberately mislead the investing community," the group said in a statement.

 According to the firm, these reports are causing irreparable loss of economic value to the investors at large as well as the organisation.